Hiking The Lost Valley Trail

 The Lost Valley Trail is maintained by the National Park Service within the Buffalo National River Park.
-It is a 2 mile in and out trail that has some amazing sights.
-From high bluffs along Clark Creek to Eden Falls, there is something to see all along the one-mile length of this trail.
+It is a 2.3 mile in and out trail that has some amazing sights.
+From high bluffs along Clark Creek to Eden Falls, there is something to see all along the length of this trail.

 The Lost Valley Trail is located on Highway 43 near Ponca, Arkansas in Boxley Valley.
 You may know Boxley Valley because of the elk that people flock to see in the area.
 In fact, we were able to see the elk in a field along the highway as we were driving in.